DarciKovacs/climatereport_zillow/README.md

 # climatereport_zillow

 Unlike other real estate sites, Zillow listings do not contain a section on the environmental risk of the property in the listing.
-This package takes a Zillow url as input and uses it to compile a report on the climate risks of the property in the zillow listing.
+This package takes a Zillow url as input and uses it to compile an HTML report on the climate risks of the property in the zillow listing.
+This report will automatically open after running the function.
+The report includes data provided by the First Street Foundation, under the the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.

 ## Installation